PDI-DGS-Protolab/DistributedLoggingSystems/Flume/README.md

 ### Flume v0.9.3

-The approach followed in this old version consisted on the creation of a master to coordinate the actions that a set of slaves must or could perform
+The approach followed in this old version consisted on the creation of a master to coordinate the actions that a slave may or may not perform

 ### Flume NG v1.2

 In contrast to the old version, you will never work again with masters and slaves.
-Instead, everything is an **agent**, an element which consists on:
+Instead, everything is an **agent**, an element which just consists on:
 * A collection of *sources*,  entities that receive information
 * A collection of *sinks*, destinations that will send events to other sources
 * A collection of *channels*, queues which store events until a sink